 The previously discussed therapies are considered first line options for the treatment of tobacco addiction.
 There are two agents, nortriptyline and clonidine, that are not FDA approved for use as tobacco addiction treatments, but are recommended by current guidelines for those who cannot tolerate or have failed the first line therapies.
 You can discuss these options with your healthcare provider if you have previously tried the first line options.

-Telephone counseling is a popular method of smoking cessation support, which is most commonly initiated by the patient calling a help line, but can include a counselor contacting a patient.
+- Telephone counseling is a popular method of smoking cessation support, which is most commonly initiated by the patient calling a help line, but can include a counselor contacting a patient.
 Telephone support has been shown to improve cessation success when 3 or more calls were made or received.
-Recent studies have shown this support to improve quit rates over those with NRT alone.
-Similarly, online support has become a common support tool for smoking cessation, but this method has not yet been shown to have an advantage in clinical studies.
-This may be due to the variability in the quality of the websites available.
-This method of counseling may also be more effective in certain demographic groups (i.e. teens, young adults).
+Studies have shown, when combined with NRT, telephone support improves quit rates over those with NRT alone.

 With all the available therapies for treating tobacco addiction, it is important to discuss them with your healthcare provider for guidance on which methods are best for your specific situation.
 Combine these therapies with our "Smoking Cessation.
 Where do I Start" article to develop your plan to quit.